27escape/App-Basis-ConvertText2/README.md

 This is a perl module and a script that makes use of %TITLE%

-Markup is my version of [markdown] with extra fenced code-blocks to allow the creation of charts and graphs etc. it uses [pandoc] to generate documents in a variety of formats and optionally can use [PrinceXML] to generate great looking PDFs.
+This is a wrapper for [pandoc] implementing extra fenced code-blocks to allow the creation of charts and graphs etc.

-As I do not know Haskell which [pandoc] is written in and the way to add filters looks awkward, I decided to create a pre-processing system that will output markdown and HTML to [pandoc].

-This also allows you to make use of templates.
+Documents may be created a variety of formats.
+If you want to create nice PDFs then it can use [PrinceXML] to generate great looking PDFs or you can use [wkhtmltopdf] to create PDFs that are almost as good, the default is to use pandoc which, for me, does not work as well.

+HTML templates can also be used to control the layout of your documents.

+The fenced code block handlers are implemented as plugins and it is a simple process to add new ones.

+There are plugins to handle

+* ditaa
+* mscgen
+* graphviz
+* uml
+* gnuplot
+* gle
+* sparklines
+* charts
+* barcodes and qrcodes
+* and many others

 As a perl module you can obtain it from https://metacpan.org/pod/App::Basis::ConvertText2 or install

     cpanm App::Basis::ConvertText2

+Alternatively it is available from

-You will then be able to use the ct2 script to process files
+You will then be able to use the [ct2](#using-ct2-script-to-process-files) script to process files

 ## Document header and variables